BardisRenos/TransferLearning/README.md

 ## Why to use transfer learning.
-One most important Transfer learning, can be very useful because Deep convolutional neural network models may take days or even weeks to train on very large datasets.
+Transfer learning, can be very useful because Deep convolutional neural network models may take days or even weeks to train on very large datasets.
 Also, produces better results than to use a non pretrained model in less time.
 The advantages are:

    1. There is no need of an extremely large training dataset.
    2. Not much computational power is required.As we are using pre-trained weights and only have to learn the weights of the last few layers.

 ## How can build a transfer learning?
-From the model I can change the input layer size and the last layer, the classification layer.
-The input layer changes from 224*224 pixels to 250*250 RGB image.
+From the model, I can change the input layer size and the last layer, the classification layer.
+The input layer changes from 224 by 224 pixels to 250 by 250 pixels in RGB image.

 ```python
 # The size that we want to reformat all the images in the same dimensions